-dmxusbpro - DMX 512 externals for Max dmxusbpro - DMX 512 external for Max The dmxusbpro external for Max gives access to the Enttec DMX USB Pro interface and allows to send or receive DMX 512 data.
-Thus its possible to use Max as lighting controller for theatre or interactive installations. dmxusbpro features (version 1.5): send or receive up to 512 channels of DMX data user setable refresh rate user setable start-code user setable break and mark-after-break time update the firmware of the interface query available serial ports to find connected interfaces query device's serial number More information about the features and how to use this external can be found in the dmxusbpro manual (203 kBytes Requirements: The dmxusbpro external works with the 'USB DMX Pro' interface only!
+dmxusbpro - DMX 512 externals for Max dmxusbpro - DMX 512 external for Max WARNING: The dmxusbpro external is 'end of life' and should not be used for new projects!
+It was originally developed for Max4.5 and never updated ever since.
+The dmxusbpro external for Max gives access to the Enttec DMX USB Pro interface and allows to send or receive DMX 512 data. dmxusbpro features (version 1.5): send or receive up to 512 channels of DMX data user setable refresh rate user setable start-code user setable break and mark-after-break time update the firmware of the interface query available serial ports to find connected interfaces query device's serial number More information about the features and how to use this external can be found in the dmxusbpro manual (203 kBytes Requirements: The dmxusbpro external works with the 'USB DMX Pro' interface only!
 To run the Max version of the dmxusbpro external Max 4.5 or later on Mac OS X or Windows is required.
-To make sure the external works for you please try the DEMO version before you buy!
 User Feedback: "Wow...this object smokes!
 Purchase: